Chirality transitions in a system of active flat spinners: Conclusion

+In summary, we have described a system of active spinners with a rich and non-trivial dynamical behavior, whose stationary flows feature three different chiral modes.
+The transition between these modes is controlled by the interplay of spin-velocity correlations and boundary heat dissipation, as we have shown; this interplay being controlled by kinetic energy fluctuations (primary role ) and particle density (secondary role).
+In particular, it is interesting to notice that the main chiral mode $\mathbb{C}+$ (for which fluid rotation is particle spin wise) is suppressed via a mechanism of spin synchronization and bend coefficient reversal, eventually enhanced by heat dissipation at the boundaries.

+Let us remark here that the fact that changes in the details of the coupling between particle translations and rotations can induce changes in the average sign of particle chirality, which in turn induces a transition in the sense of rotation of the chiral flow has been already been studied in detail (see for instance \cite{GAS17,KS18,BLB20,ZYY20,ZPIBV16}.
+However, we report now a very different situation.
+That is, by means of experimental evidence and theoretical analysis, we observed that a change in the statistical correlations can also yield chiral flow transitions, these transitions \textit{not} being mediated by a change in the sign of particle average chirality (particle spin sign in the case of rotors), which actually remains here constant for all transitions.

+Therefore, we report here a strong experimental evidence that the sign of chiral flow is not necessarily determined by the type of particle chirality.
+In fact, it is statistical correlations between particle velocity and spin that directly determine the sense of rotation of the chiral flow.
+We think this result is also very relevant since, as a consequence, a variety of different chiral flows emerge now as accessible for constant chirality particles as well.

+Furthermore, the transitions between the observed chiral modes are defect-mediated and continuous (due to the new and intermediate complex chiral phase $\mathbb{C}\pm$), as opposed the transitions previously observed \cite{WRDD18}.
+To be more precise and according to our results, flow chirality defects appear gradually (here, in the form of counter spinwise vortexes), thus yielding an intermediate and previously not reported complex chiral phase, which we denoted as $\mathbb{C}\pm$ (see Figure~\ref{fig:flow_vort} a-c).
+This result is also relevant since it is in close analogy to the scenario of transitions in other systems, such as semiflexible filament bundles \cite{SL21}, or two-dimensional crystals \cite{S88}.
+Thus, clear links between chiral flow transitions and other systems emerge now, in a broader context in soft matter.

-In summary, we have described a system of active spinners with a rich and non-trivial dynamical behavior, that clearly features three different chirality modes.
-The transition between these modes is controlled by the interplay between thermal fluctuations, spin-velocity statistical and boundary heat dissipation, as we have shown.
-It is in particular interesting to notice that spin synchronization suppresses the main chiral mode $\mathbb{C}+$ (for which fluid rotation is particle spin wise), which opens a way for a set of active particles to control their own rotational collective modes.
-Furthermore, our results put in evidence that the set of transport coefficients inherent to chiral fluids (including odd viscosity \cite{A98,BSAV17}) would be controlled by the microscopic behavior (i.e., the non-equilibrium distribution function features) of the system, just in the same way as transport coefficients for regular fluids are \cite{CC70}.
-Future development of a kinetic theory for this kind of fluids would thus provide insight on the properties of transport phenomena in chiral fluids.
+Finally, our results illustrate that the set of transport coefficients inherent to chiral fluids, including (but not only) odd viscosity \cite{A98,BSAV17}, would be controlled by the microscopic behavior (i.e., the non-equilibrium distribution function features) of the system, just in the same way as transport coefficients for regular fluids are \cite{CC70}.
+Future development of a kinetic theory for this chiral of fluids would thus provide insight on their transport phenomena properties.
 We expect to fulfill this in future work.